SRI Abécédaire

 Climate Action 100+

-It consists of 700 international investors representing over $68 trillion in assets under management in 33 markets (source: Ostrum AM, August 2022).
-By joining, investors undertake to collaborate with at least one of the 166 companies identified as strategically important to ensure that they transition their activities in compliance with the Paris Agreement, and to seek commitments from these companies on the main objectives of the initiative.
+It consists of more than 700 international investors representing over $68 trillion in assets under management in 33 markets (source: Ostrum AM, January 2023).
+By joining, investors undertake to collaborate with at least one of the 170 companies identified as strategically important to ensure that they transition their activities in compliance with the Paris Agreement, and to seek commitments from these companies on the main objectives of the initiative.

 Ostrum AM has joined Climate Action 100+ as a participating investor, and is thus committed to promoting the objectives of the initiative to several targeted companies, paying attention to the behaviour of each company in which it is invested, in shares and bonds.
 The aim is to draw attention to neglected or underestimated ESG risks and to share good ESG practices.